-As we actively monitor this volatile situation, we recognize that many of our participants, volunteers, speakers, and partners have questions about the upcoming European Leadership Forum, specific ways to help the Ukrainians, and how our Eastern European partners are doing.
+As we actively monitor this volatile situation, we recognize that many of our participants, volunteers, speakers, and partners have questions about the European Leadership Forum held each May in Poland, specific ways to help the Ukrainians, and how our Eastern European partners are doing.

 Josiah Venture has created a page with information on supporting Ukrainian refugees.

 Above all, we affirm the power of corporate prayer.
 We know that God is in control, and yet conflict is inevitable in our fallen world.
 We rest on the words of Jesus:

 “And you will hear of wars and rumors of wars.
 See that you are not alarmed, for this must take place, but the end is not yet… But the one who endures to the end will be saved.
 And this gospel of the kingdom will be proclaimed throughout the whole world as a testimony to all nations, and then the end will come.”
 (Matt.
 24:6, 13-14)

 May the God of peace grant us peace in the midst of such heartbreaking conflict.

 For further ways to pray, see former ELF speaker Erwin Lutzer’s beautiful Prayer to Renounce Fear.

 Dave Patty, President of Josiah Venture